Side Effects of HIV Medicines

 What are the risk factors for osteoporosis?

 There are many risk factors for osteoporosis.
-Some risk factors cannot be changed, while other risk factors can be managed with lifestyle choices.
+Some risk factors cannot be changed, while others can be controlled by lifestyle choices.

 Risk factors for osteoporosis that cannot be changed include: